THRIVING ON THE VELOCITY SIDE OF RETURN ON ASSETS®:

 • an ordered manner of thinking and reasoning – a set of mental models – about the relationship and interaction of the dependent parts that comprise a homebuilding production system, providing a systemic approach to solving production problems and managing finite production capacity, and a blended approach to process and project portfolio management that addresses the unique attributes and parameters of homebuilding production.

-• a set of velocity accelerators – detailed information on tactics, techniques, and practices dealing with specific areas that affect production management, all of which contributes to less variation and waste, fewer errors, shorter schedules, reduced build/cycle times, increased production throughput, controlled levels of construction work-in-process, and a savvier, more motivated, more mutually-accountable homebuilding team.
+• a set of velocity accelerators – detailed information on tactics, techniques, and practices dealing with specific areas affecting production management – some immediate, some forward-thinking – all of which contributes to production systems with less variation and waste, fewer errors, shorter schedules, reduced build/cycle times, increased production throughput, controlled levels of construction work-in-process, and a savvier, more motivated, more mutually-accountable homebuilding team.